Ksbooth01/Amazon-EKS-CLuster/README.md

   1. Downloads the kubectl.exe executable
   2. If needed, it creates a new ``` bin``` directory for your kubernetes command line binaries in the currently logged on users home directory.
   3. Copy the ```kubectl.exe``` executable the ```bin``` directory.
-  4. If needed, appends system PATH environment variable with the bin directory and adds the directory if it's NEW.
+  4. If needed, appends system PATH environment variable with the bin directory and adds the directory if it's missing from the path.
   ```
   curl -o kubectl.exe https://amazon-eks.s3.us-west-2.amazonaws.com/1.18.9/2020-11-02/bin/windows/amd64/kubectl.exe

-  if (!(Test-Path $env:HOMEPATH/bin)) {mkdir $Env:HOMEPATH + '\bin'} # check if bin exists.
-Make it if it does not
+  if (!(Test-Path $env:HOMEPATH/bin)) {mkdir $Env:HOMEPATH + '\bin'} # check if bin exists. create bin if it does not
   Move-Item .\kubectl.exe .\bin\
   $newPath = $Env:HOMEPATH+'\bin'
   if (!(($Env:path).Replace("\","_") -match (($Env:HOMEPATH + '\bin')).Replace("\","_"))) {